Marckus/words_date_day/README.md

 Words + Date + Day pebble watch face

-A mix of the simplicity and text watchfaces with the day of the week for the pebble smart watch
+A mix of the simplicity and text (with "oh") watchfaces with the day of the week for the pebble smart watch

 ![screenshot](https://raw.github.com/Marckus/words_date_day/master/words_date_day.jpg "Screenshot")